Kathmandu – Bhaktapur – Nagarkot

 - Private guided sightseeing and comfortable accommodations

-Bhaktapur - Historic Heritage Town - The City of Devotees
+Bhaktapur, Historic Heritage Town - The City of Devotees

-- Nyatapola Temple, the tallest temple in the valley, standing proudly with its five-tiered roof and guarded by massive stone sculptures.
+- Nyatapola Temple, also made of sandstone and the tallest temple in the valley, is topped by a five-tiered roof and guarded by huge stone sculptures.

-Nagarkot – The Himalayan Viewpoint
+Nagarkot, The Himalayan Viewpoint